buildfarm/buildfarm/_site/docs/configuration/configuration.md

 worker:
   dequeueMatchSettings:
     properties:
+      - name: "resource:special-compiler-license"
-    - "resource:special-compiler-license": "1" # only actions which request one compiler license at a time will be accepted
+      - value: "1" # only actions which request one compiler license at a time will be accepted
   resources:
     name: "special-compiler-license"
     amount: 3